All Episodes

 Okay, it's the best since the Reagan years.

-And I think that goes to all these points taxes, regs, energy, and so forth.
+And I think that goes to all these points, taxes, regs, energy, and so forth.

 All of them.

-Be about half a point a year in extra GDP, almost 200,000 jobs per year.
+It'd be about half a point a year in extra GDP, almost 200,000 jobs per year.

-Help the car workers, help the manufacturing workers, help the farmers, help the techies, stop the theft of um intellectual property.
+Help the car workers, help the manufacturing workers, help the farmers, help the techies, stop the theft of intellectual property.

-Yeah, by the way, that really does have to stop.
+By the way, that really does have to stop.

 My buddy Keith, Linda knows him and James knows him.

-Um, this guy was the inventor of the year.
+This guy was the inventor of the year.

 I don't want to give away his company or what he does.